 The Palm Sunday liturgy is actually two liturgies joined into one.
-The first, the Liturgy of The Palms sets the stage for the pivot to Passiontide and the flows seamlessly into the opening procession of the main Eucharist of Palm Sunday which begins with a procession.
+The first, the Liturgy of The Palms, sets the stage for the pivot to Passiontide and then flows seamlessly into the opening procession of the main Eucharist of Palm Sunday, which begins with a procession.

 On the High Altar, the Altar Guild overlays the Lenten Array frontal (oxblood color) and fair linen with the red frontal.
 The sacristan will change the frontal during the Palm Procession.

 MC arranges the following:

 - A small table covered with a linen cloth against the north choir stalls.